 Manatees in Crystal River

 Once the Gulf of Mexico water temperatures drop to a chilly 68°F, Florida manatees flock to Crystal River on Florida’s Nature Coast.
-This iconic species gathers in the 72-degree warmth of the Idiot’s Delight Springs, located at the mouth of the Three Sisters Spring Run in the Crystal River National Wildlife Refuge.
+This iconic species gathers in the 72-degree warmth of the Idiot’s Delight Springs, located at the mouth of the Three Sisters Spring Run in the Crystal River National Wildlife Refuge, a federally protected area.

 On the colder days between November and March, an average of 60-70 manatees can be found in this springs area.
 During one cold snap in 2014, over 300 manatees arrived to check-in to the warm waters of these idyllic natural freshwater springs.

 A majority of these visiting manatees prefer the open, but secluded lagoon at the mouth of the Three Sister’s Run.
 Many slide their grey, torpedo-shaped bodies past the metal pilings at the mouth of the run.
 Their powerful back flippers moving up and down to propel their hefty bodies through the narrow canal into the turquoise waters of the Three Sister’s Springs complex.

 A safety line keeps people and vessels out of the Idiots Delight spring, but the pilings were built in 1982 to keep all motorized vessels from accessing the three spring-fed lagoons within.